RomanTop/telcocustomerchurn/README.md

 Preparing data for Machine Learning (ML) I started with removing ‘Customer ID’ column as a unique customer identifier which will not help to predict customer churn, converting predictor variable ‘Churn’ into a binary numeric variable and getting dummies for all categorical variables.
 After that I also built a chart showing correlation of each variable with a target variable ‘Churn’:

 ![](https://github.com/RomanTop/telcocustomerchurn/blob/main/Pictures/Correlation_churn.png)

+As we can see on this graph all positively correlated with ‘Churn’ variables are those ones we figured out during Exploratory Data Analysis.
+These are month-to-month contract, fiber optic internet, no additional services, electronic check, monthly charges, paperless billing, senior citizens, no partners and no dependents.

+Due to numerical variables which are ‘tenure’, ‘Monthly charges’ and ‘Total charges’ have different scales and for better ML algorithms performance they should be either standardized or normalized.
+I chose standardization since it is less affected by outliers.

+To assess a model performance there are different metrics can be used.
+We are dealing with imbalanced data which means one out of two possible outcomes is overweigh the other.
+In our case negative outcomes, in other words ‘Churn’=0, which means not churned customers are 73.5%.
+Choosing Accuracy as a metric in this case cannot be reliable since having a model that predicts all '0' will automatically get 73.5% accuracy but it is no use at all.
+There is also another aspect to take into consideration.
+A trade-off between False Positive (FP) and False Negative (FN) predicted results.
+In our case FP means number of customers identified by a model as going to churn customers but they are actually not, and FN means number of customers identified by a model as not going to churn however they actually are.
+We would like to optimize FN number since we are striving to target all potentially churn customers with our retain program, but FN is a number of customers that will not be covered by this program.
+In cases like this using the area under ROC curve as a metric is recommended.

+Another technique that can improve a model performance in case of imbalanced data is applying different resample methods.
+I applied the next resample methods:
+1. Upsample.
+Randomly resampled the minority class creates new data.
+2. SMOTE.
+Creates new synthetic data by using nearest neighbors of the minority class.
+3. Downsample.
+Randomly removes observations of majority class.